 About

-She has appeared in masterclasses with world-renowned musicians and conductors such as Pierre Vallet, Jennifer Larmore, and Chuck Hudson.
-In 2023, Lauryn was awarded the John Alexander Award at the College-Conservatory of Music’s Corbett Scholarship Competition.
-She received the Encouragement Award at the Southeast Regionals of the Metropolitan Opera Laffont Competition in both 2024 and 2025, and was named Grand Prize Winner of the 2025 Annapolis Opera Competition.
+Lauryn’s artistry has been recognized nationally through several prestigious awards.
+In 2023, she received the John Alexander Award at the College-Conservatory of Music’s Corbett Scholarship Competition.
+She was awarded the Encouragement Award at the Southeast Regionals of the Metropolitan Opera Laffont Competition in both 2024 and 2025, named Grand Prize Winner of the 2025 Annapolis Opera Competition.
+In 2026, she was selected as a Finalist in the Dallas Opera Competition and National Semi-Finalist of the Metropolitan Opera Laffont Competition.

-Originally from Atlanta, Georgia, Lauryn recently earned her Master of Music degree from the College-Conservatory of Music (CCM).
-She continues to further her artistic growth through advanced training in summer programs and fellowships around the world.
+Originally from Atlanta, Georgia, Lauryn earned her Master of Music degree from the College-Conservatory of Music (CCM).
+She continues to refine her artistry through advanced training in summer programs and professional fellowships throughout the United States and abroad.

-In the summer of 2025, Lauryn joined the prestigious Santa Fe Opera as an Apprentice Artist, covering the role of Countess Almaviva in Le nozze di Figaro.
-She will return to Pittsburgh Opera in the fall as a Resident Artist, performing the role of Miss Lightfoot in Gregory Spears’ Fellow Travelers, in addition to other company engagements.
+In the summer of 2025, Lauryn joined the Santa Fe Opera as an Apprentice Artist, where she covered the role of Countess Almaviva in Le nozze di Figaro.
+She returns to Santa Fe in the summer of 2026 to make her debut as the Danish Countess in the American premiere of Tobias Picker’s Lili Elbe, while also covering Tatiana in Eugene Onegin and First Lady in The Magic Flute.
+Now in her second year as a Resident Artist with Pittsburgh Opera, Lauryn will also appear as Miss Lightfoot in Gregory Spears’ Fellow Travelers and one performance of Alice Ford in Verdi’s Falstaff, in addition to other company engagements.

 Lauryn Davis’ Momma was lighter than air, with a shimmering soprano and high notes that bloomed effortlessly